MQ-COMP1050/BananaCleaningDirector/README.md

 5:A success screen appears when all gum blobs are cleaned within 60 seconds, with an option to restart the level.

 **Taj - User Story**
-The user controls a banana in a luxury hotel, tasked with cleaning mirrors without leaving streaks.
+The user controls a banana in a luxury hotel, tasked with cleaning mirrors with a smiling spirit without leaving streaks.
 The player clicks and drags over smudges to polish them before time runs out.

 Acceptance Tests:

-The banana character is displayed in front of a background filled with mirrors.
+1: The banana character is displayed in front of a background filled with mirrors.

-Smudges on the mirrors can be cleaned by clicking and dragging over them.
+2: Smudges on the mirrors can be cleaned by clicking and dragging over them.

-A visible cleaning streak appears while polishing and disappears once the smudge is fully cleaned.
+3: A visible cleaning streak appears while polishing and disappears once the smudge is fully cleaned.

-A progress meter indicates how close the player is to fully cleaning a mirror.
+4: A progress meter indicates how close the player is to fully cleaning a mirror.

-A timer counts down from 45 seconds, and a success screen appears once all mirrors are cleaned.
+5: A timer counts down from 45 seconds, and a success screen appears once all mirrors are cleaned.

 **-Samer-User Story:**
 The user controls a banana who must mop up colourful drink spills in a food court.
 The other bananas , are sad when the floors are dirty, when they are cleaned by the player, the other bananas smile.
 Players must react quickly, clicking on the spills before time runs out.